Cricket Infestations in Texas: Prevention & Control

 If you've ever wondered why cricket problems seem particularly intense across Texas, Oklahoma, Louisiana, and Mississippi, the answer lies in our unique climate patterns.
 The combination of high humidity, extended warm seasons, and frequent temperature fluctuations creates perfect breeding conditions for multiple cricket species.

 House crickets (Acheta domesticus) and field crickets (Gryllus species) thrive in temperatures between 80-90°F with humidity levels above 50% – conditions that describe most of our region from April through October.
-What makes Southern cricket infestations particularly challenging is that our mild winters allow overwintering populations to survive, creating earlier and larger spring emergences.
+According to the Texas A&M AgriLife Extension, our mild winters allow overwintering populations to survive, creating earlier and larger spring emergences.

 The Real Damage: Beyond the Chirping